flawsv/apb/README.md

 This new config adds a variety of new easily rebindable keys within the in-game controls settings, while still keeping all the old ones fully intact, allowing you to switch them on the fly.
 These are unbound by default so once you install this and launch your game, you will have to manually bind them to whatever you wish personally.
 + Auto-Sprint (Movement) - Bind it to Shift to get the classic auto-sprint like before.
 Holding Shift + W will make you jog like it did previously.
 + Hold Crouch (Movement) - Added new hold crouch method which prevents you from getting stuck in crouch (highly recommended).
 The old 'stuckable' method is also still present for those who prefer it but it is now labeled "Crouch (Hold) [Classic]".
 Simply bind your crouch button to either one.
 + Abandon Mission (Interface) - Allows you to directly abandon missions with a keybind without having to type anything in chat.
+Button is still there and it *works* but it can't be used anywhere anymore.
 + Hold Lean (Combat) - Hold key to lean instead of toggle while aiming down the sights.
 + Primary/Secondary weapon (Combat) - Switch to primary or secondary weapon without cycling through to the next weapon upon pressing the key multiple times.
 + Social Designers Anywhere (Interface) - Allows you to access the Wardrobe, Persona, Garage, Music Studio and Symbol designers from anywhere within the Social district, without having to go up to the actual kiosks.
 Only works in the Social district.